fkaltman/scoreboard-for-everyone/README.md

 The built files will be in the `dist/` directory, ready for deployment to any static hosting service.

-### Deploy with Surge.sh
+### Deploy with Surge.sh or Any Static Host

-This project is deployed using [Surge.sh](https://surge.sh/) for fast, simple static hosting:
+This project can be deployed to any static hosting service.
+Here's an example using [Surge.sh](https://surge.sh/):

 1. **Install Surge globally**